Virginia, Maryland and D.C. are preparing for a big boost in vaccine supply

 The launch of a centralized statewide preregistration system is expected in mid-March.

-Laura Vozzella in Richmond contributed to this report.
+Erin Cox in Washington and Laura Vozzella in Richmond contributed to this report.